Wealth Screening Tools for Financial Advisors to Improve Prospecting

 Wealth screening and wealth intelligence are related but not the same category.
 Wealth screening answers one question: does this prospect have financial capacity?
 A wealth intelligence platform answers three: who has the capacity, when is the right moment to reach out, and who in the advisor's existing network can make the introduction.

-The distinction matters because advisors acting on a static wealth score are making a timing bet without data.
 A prospect who had a liquidity event six months ago and has already engaged an advisor is a different contact than the same person a week after selling their company.
 One category produces a qualified list.
 The other produces a qualified list with timing and access.
-For advisors focused on prospecting high-net-worth clients, that difference determines whether outreach converts.
+For advisors focused on prospecting high net worth clients, that difference determines whether outreach converts.

 What to look for in wealth data providers for advisors